graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 1. the maximum amount of time that can elapse between collections.
 1. a price per unit of work done.

 This agreement is to be upheld by protocol smart contracts, leveraging horizon primitives.
-This means that payers will have to escrow funds similarly to what's done for query fees, but will use a collector appropriate for this type of arrangement.
-Between the smart contracts and the escrow, indexers are guaranteed that if they accept an indexing agreement, they'll be compensated fairly, without the need to trust the agreement's counterpart.
+This means that payers will have to escrow funds similarly to what's done for query fees.
+Between the smart contracts and the escrow, indexers are guaranteed that if they accept an indexing agreement, they'll be compensated as agreed, without the need to trust the agreement's counterpart.

 At the same time, agreements are cancellable by either party at any time, with some limitations put in place to allow indexers to collect for all work done up to that point.